chyiever/SeismicDatafileFormatConvert/README.md

-# Seismic Datafile Format Convert
+# Seismic Datafile Format Convert(Under preparation)
 The main role of this tool is to realize mutual conversion between common seismic waveform data storage formats (e.g. SAC, MiniSEED, TXT, GSE2, SEISAN, Q, etc.).

 # What is it?